 The world has moved into the next phase of its response to the COVID-19 pandemic.
-With lockdowns going on for an extended amount of time now, governments have begun putting measures in place to ease the transition back to ‘normal’ life, while at the same time continuing the practice of social distancing.
+A new era in city planning with the cycling boom.
+With lockdowns going on for an extended amount of time, governments have begun putting measures in place to ease the transition back to ‘normal’ life.
+While at the same time continuing the practice of social distancing.

-In our car-centric world you would be forgiven for thinking that the response to socially distanced travel would be for people to spend more time in their cars, but after the World Health Organization said last week: “Whenever feasible, consider riding bicycles or walking,” the focus is obvious; convert cities into cycle havens.
+In our car-centric world, you would be forgiven for thinking that the response to socially distanced travel would be for people to spend more time in their cars.
+But after the World Health Organization said last week: “Whenever feasible, consider riding bicycles or walking,” the focus is to convert cities into cycle havens.

 One thing that social distancing has shown us is how dense our urban populations are and what this means for the overall health of a community.
 More specifically, it has lifted the lid on the crowded nature of public transport and the impacts of pollution resulting in poor air quality.
 With more bikes on the roads there are more questions than ever on safety and city infrastructure.

-As a result, there has been a boom in cycling and urban planners are already busy adapting our archaic cities to these new challenges.
-Suddenly, urban environments have gone from traffic-choked black spots of pollution to open, free-flowing areas where advocates of vehicle-free cities have an opportunity to test the ideas they have long lobbied for.
+As a result, there has been a boom in cycling.
+Urban planners are already busy adapting our archaic cities to these new challenges.
+Suddenly, urban environments have gone from traffic-choked black spots of pollution to open, free-flowing areas.
+Now, advocates of vehicle-free cities have an opportunity to test the ideas they have long lobbied for.

 The UK’s £2 billion promise

-The UK transport secretary Grant Shapps announced a £2 billion package to put cycling and walking front and centre in the county’s post-coronavirus plans.
+The UK transport secretary Grant Shapps announced a £2 billion package to put cycling.
+Walking front and centre in the county’s post-coronavirus plans.
 Further to that, Sadiq Khan, the Mayor of London, announced a full closure of the City of London (the medieval heart of the Big Smoke, where most of big businesses and finance firms operate from) to motor transport.

-The idea is for the money to be used on improving city infrastructure for walking and cycling, and in doing so, reduce overcrowding on public transport and the gridlock on the city’s major roads.
-When you then throw in the two meter social distancing rule into the equation, you begin to scratch your head wondering how people can co-exist and commute in dense, narrow streets while still trying to keep two meters apart.
-There have been calls to widen pavements temporarily, as a stop-gap solution to creating more space on the sidewalk.
+The idea is for the money to be used on improving city infrastructure for walking and cycling.
+In doing so, reducing overcrowding on public transport and the gridlock on the city’s major roads.
+When you then throw in the two meter social distancing rule, you begin to scratch your head wondering how people can co-exist and commute in dense, narrow streets while still trying to keep two meters apart.
+There have been calls to widen pavements temporarily, as a stop-gap solution to create more space on the sidewalk.

 If the UK government’s vision is to become a reality and cycling is going to be, as Shapps says, “at the heart” of the country’s future transportation plans, many British cities will need similar – and permanent – infrastructure overhauls.